jakelevirne/edge-lab/docs/Pi Cluster.md

 ## Notes

 Raspberry Pi Imager makes no changes to config.txt during customisation, but it does change cmdline.txt and it creates firstrun.sh

+### A Note About Machine Names and IPs

+With local networking, machine naming can happen in several different ways: through your router, through a `hosts` file, through a local DNS server, or through Avahi zeroconf which is configured by default in Raspberry Pi OS.
+With Avahi, all machines should automatically be accessible at `hostname.local`.
+However, I've had some conflicts when using Pi or Nuc wifi and my home router (Google Nest Wifi) since the router itself resolves these machines to `hostname.lan`.

+Throughout these instructions and in the included scripts I use just `hostname` to refer to specific machines.
+This should generally work regardless of which approach you use for local hostname resolution.
+But if it's not working for you, switch to using IP addresses (static or DHCP reserved) or ask the [Edge Lab Assistant](https://chat.openai.com/g/g-CCcHNwSF9-edge-lab-assistant) for help.

+No matter what, I highly recommend you assign a fixed IP address to pi0's wifi on your Home LAN.
+My approach was to setup a DHCP reservation through my home router.
+You could do the same for the wifi MACs of pi1..pi3 and the NUC (data1) for any of the times when these happen to be connected (e.g. during re-imaging).